 Some costs may be incurred in preparing for and attending a hearing.
 If you have questions for concerns about costs and expenses you may want to seek legal counsel.

 1 A request for calendaring is a letter to the Commission to request a hearing date.
-See the Judicial Rules of Procedure for more information.
+See the Judicial Rules of Practice and Procedure under the Idaho Workers' Compensation Laws for more information.

 Appealing the decision (top)